ArduPilot/ardupilot_wiki/dev/source/docs/building-ardupilot-onwindows10.rst

        attrib -s -h lxss

    You can make a direct access to "lxss" folder on your desktop for a quick navigation.

+   .. warning: Windows does not always work well with its Linux files, so you can read them but do not write to Linux files with Windows.
+It is safer to copy files from /mnt/C/... to your home directory to work on them.